-- (f) All references to Industrial Mechanic (Millwright) Apprentices shall be governed by the Regulations of the Alberta Apprenticeship and Industry Training Act, excepting the wage rates, as they affect the Industrial Mechanic (Millwright) trade. - (g) Apprentice Industrial Mechanics (Millwright) shall be paid on a percentage of the basic Journeyman rate as specified by the wage table in 3.01 (a).

-- (h) The apprentice's next period increase will become effective on the first pay period following the date the apprentice presents to their Employer the letter received from AIT notifying them of successful completion of a term unless the apprentice's anniversary date has not been reached.
-In that case the increase will become effective on the first pay period following the anniversary date.
+- (f) All references to Industrial Mechanic (Millwright) Apprentices shall be governed by the Regulations of the Alberta Apprenticeship and Industry Training Act, excepting the wage rates, as they affect the Industrial Mechanic (Millwright) trade. - (g) Apprentice Industrial Mechanics (Millwright) shall be paid on a percentage of the basic Journeyman rate as specified by the wage table in 3.01 (a). - (h) The apprentice's next period increase will become effective on the first pay period following the date the Union presents to their Employer the notification of successful completion of a term.
 An apprentice will receive their increase to journeyman rate on the first pay period following the date his ticket becomes effective. - (i) The parties recognize that it is in their mutual best interest to include significant involvement of women, aboriginal people, visible minorities, former military personnel and RAP students in the workforce.
 To that end, the Trade Division and the Union will jointly undertake recruitment initiatives aimed at increasing the number of these people as new apprentices who will join the union. - (j) The employer will employ a minimum of 25% apprentices of their total company wide Industrial Mechanic (Millwright) workforce in Alberta unless varied by mutual agreement between the employer and the union taking into consideration job circumstances.